evertheylen/SmartHome/setup/setup.md

 # How to set up our project

-Assuming you have python3 installed.

-In Ubuntu:
+## Dependencies of the dependencies :)

+Assuming you have python 3.5 and pip3 installed!
+In Ubuntu this may require the following commands:

+    sudo apt-get install python3.5
     sudo apt-get install python3-pip
+    sudo update-alternatives --install /usr/bin/python3 python3.5 /usr/bin/python3.5 0

+## Dependencies

     sudo pip3 install tornado
+    sudo pip3 install psycopg2
+    sudo pip3 install momoko
     # TODO: install postgres
     # TODO: set up database

-In Arch Linux:

-    sudo pacman -S python-tornado postgresql
-    # TODO

 # How to run our project